resonance-dfb/learning-noise-injection/README.md

 Fig7-8 CIFAR-GAN.ipynb: The primary script to generate Figures 7 and 8 exploring GAN results on the CIFAR dataset.(CIFAR-10)

-Fig9 CIFAR10.ipynb: A notebook for plotting Figure 9, focusing specifically on CIFAR-10 experiments.(CIFAR-10)
+Fig9 CIFAR10.ipynb: A notebook for plotting Figure 9 (including Figs 11-13 in revised version), focusing specifically on CIFAR-10 experiments.(CIFAR-10)

-FigCifar Fig9-2026.ipynb: An updated script for generating Figure 9 based on recent CIFAR dataset trials.
+FigCifar Fig9-2026.ipynb: An updated script for generating Figure 9 (including Figs 11-13 in revised version) based on recent CIFAR dataset trials.
 (CIFAR-10)

 FigMnist vsig sigma=1.0.ipynb: An experiment on the MNIST dataset analyzing visual signatures with the standard deviation (sigma) set to 1.0.
 (MNIST)